Paris Descartes University: International conventions

 The University Paris V has signed over 150 conventions with foreign universities across five continents, including Manchester, Warwick, Copenhagen, Rome, Madrid, Rotterdam, Helsinki, Stockholm or Ghent.

 Research

 Areas

 The university focuses on medical sciences (medicine, dental medicine, pharmacy, psychology), biomedical sciences (cellular and molecular biology, biochemistry, chemistry, biomedical physics), social sciences (sociology, anthropology, linguistics, demographics, science of education), mathematics, computer science and law (information technology law, business law, tax law, public law, private law...).

-The University Paris Descartes supports a modern approach of social sciences on the basis of fieldwork, participant observation and ethnography (Master's degree in cultural and social anthropology, at the School of humanities and social sciences - Sorbonne).
-The dual master's degree ("Economics and Psychology" and "Cogmaster") in partnership with other important French academic institutions such as Pantheon-Sorbonne University and the École Normale Supérieure emphasizes opportunities offered as far as research is concerned.
+The University Paris Descartes supports a modern approach to social sciences on the basis of fieldwork, participant observation and ethnography (master's degree in cultural and social anthropology at the School of Humanities and Social Sciences).
+The dual master's degree ("Economics and Psychology" and "Cogmaster") in partnership with other important French academic institutions such as Panthéon-Sorbonne University and the École Normale Supérieure emphasizes opportunities offered as far as research is concerned.

+CESAMES

+In 1994 Alain Ehrenberg founded and co-directed the research group "Psychotropics, Politics, Society" (Centre de recherche Psychotropes, Santé mentale, Société, aka CESAMES).
+This is a joint research unit of Paris Descartes and the Centre national de la recherche scientifique (CNRS - National Centre for Scientific Research), where Ehrenberg is professor of sociology.

 Rankings

-Paris Descartes was rated by the 2017 QS World University Ranking by Subject:
+Paris Descartes was rated by the 2017 QS World University Rankings by Subject: